billyyyyy3320/Billy/blog/_en/2019-8-15-why-I-like-git-rebase.md

 `merge` will put all commits of two branches together and sort them by commit time, It's just like Dragon Ball Fusion:
 ![Dragon Ball](@assets/rebase/dragon-ball.gif)

 `rebase` don't care about commit time.
 It keep every commit which comes from the same branch together.
-It's like the fusion in One Piece, even though the fusion is completed, I can still recognize each part 👍:
+It's like the fusion in One Piece:
 ![One Piece](@assets/rebase/one-piece.gif)

+See the difference?
+Even though the fusion is completed, I can still recognize each part 👍.

 ### The way to solve conflicts